Compact Hermitian Young Projection Operators: An algorithm to construct compact expressions of Hermitian Young projection operators

 \subsection{Lexically ordered Young tableaux}

-It turns out that the ordering of the numbers in the Young tableau plays a vital role in our algorithm.
+It turns out that the ordering of the numbers within the Young tableau plays a vital role in our algorithm.
 Thus, we will first establish what we mean by the lexical order of a Young tableau.
-To do so, we will introduce the column- and row-word corresponding to a tableau:\footnote{It should be noted that Definition~\ref{def:TableauxWords} of the row-word is \emph{different} to the definition given in the standard literature such as~\cite{Sagan:2000,Fulton:1997}: there, the row word is read from bottom to top rather than from top to bottom.
+To do so, we will introduce column- and row-words:\footnote{It should be noted that Definition~\ref{def:TableauxWords} of the row-word is \emph{different} to the definition given in the standard literature such as~\cite{Sagan:2000,Fulton:1997}: there, the row word is read from bottom to top rather than from top to bottom.
 However, for the purposes of this paper, Definition~\ref{def:TableauxWords} is more useful than the standard definition.}

 \begin{definition}[column- and row-words \& lexical ordering] Let $\Theta \in \mathcal{Y}_n$ be a Young tableau.
 We define the \emph{column-word} of $\Theta$, $\mathfrak{C}_{\Theta}$, to be the column vector whose entries are the entries of $\Theta$ as read column-wise from left to right.
 Similarly, the \emph{row-word} of $\Theta$, $\mathfrak{R}_{\Theta}$, is defined to be the row vector whose entries are those of $\Theta$ read row-wise from top to bottom.